j-morano/contemporary-z/README.md

 ### Install from source

-To install Complementary-z from source, it is necessary to have installed [Cargo](https://doc.rust-lang.org/cargo/), the Rust _package manager_.
+To install Complementary-z from source, it is required to have installed [Cargo](https://doc.rust-lang.org/cargo/), the Rust _package manager_.

 If this requirement is met, it is only necessary to clone the repository and run the specific installation script for the desired shell.